 What do you want to do in your next role?
 In fact, write your own job description!
 Not sure how to do this?
 Grab that pad of paper again and make a list.
 If you are still employed, track your week in two columns: like and dislike.
 Get granular here: do you enjoy the meetings on your calendar?
 What specifically do you/don’t you enjoy?
 What about the interactions with colleagues and clients?
 What about communications like email, phone, instant messages?
 What about document preparation?
 If you are unemployed, focus on your current resume or LinkedIn profile and scratch out the items that no longer serve you and circle the items you greatly enjoy.
 What else?
 Think outside the box to what you enjoy recreationally or when interacting with friends.

-What else?
+Keep going.
 What would you like to do that has never been an opportunity in your current career?
 Get curious and look at job listings and borrow bullet points that intrigue you.
+Here's the one I created when I did this exercise.
 Now what stands out about the like list?
 How do they transform into a role companies need?

 5. Prepare for the meet & greet (aka interview).

 When you get an interview – celebrate!
+What's the point of the journey if we don't celebrate the individual milestones?
 Also, prepare.
-Have examples of successes, failures, learning opportunities, etc. Know your resume and your own values.
+Know your resume and your own values.
 Write down your values so they are present during your conversation.
+Have examples of successes, failures, learning opportunities, etc.

 What do you hope they won’t ask?
 Get ready for the questions you would rather avoid.
 Don’t worry, they are meant to make us squirm, so prepare for them.
 Not sure?
 Head over to MockQuestions – a great resource for this very step.
 Be prepared – and even if they don’t ask them – the confidence gained in planning for them will show in your other answers!